 My name is Hailey.
-I am from Memphis, TN, and I am currently a student at the University of South Alabama.
-I am a member of the South Alabama Diamond Girls, which supports the University’s baseball team.
-I am also trying to start up a new organization at my school that will help raise money for the children of St. Jude.
+I am from Memphis, TN, and I graduated from the University of South Alabama.
+I was a member of the South Alabama Diamond Girls, which supports the University’s baseball team.
+I also started a new organization called USA for St. Jude.

 When I was younger, I was a gymnast at River City Gymnastics for eight years, but I ended up finishing my gymnastics career at Level 6.
 After that, I became a cheerleader for about seven years.
 I have been a middle school, All-Star, and high school cheerleader.
 In 2009, all my hard work paid off because I became the National Cheerleading Association National Grand Champion, and I have the jacket to prove it!

 I try my hardest not to raise my voice when coaching because these kids are here to mainly have fun.
 I still try to show that I am the person in charge to keep them safe.
 Seeing these children smile is what makes being a coach so valuable.
 When they are happy and having a good time, it makes me want to try harder to be the best coach that I can be.

 My large background in sports started off with baseball before playing basketball through middle school and high school.
 I played tennis in high school and went on to play at Faulkner State.
 I am now currently a cheerleader at South Alabama and love it!

 I believe that it is important for a coach to love their students and really care for them on and off the mat.
 I feel like that makes the difference between a good and bad coach.